The following info will provide assistance to setup your FLEXlm server.

 Jane Doe janed1 janed1 (v2.0) (janed1/5057 102), start Mon 11/29 14:51

-of the lmremove operation, open the document enduser.pdf and see
+of the lmremove operation, open enduser.pdf from the Altia software installation

 Troubleshooting: What happens when the Altia software "license" folder contains multiple license files?

-For example, if the Altia Design session found a floating altia_design feature license in "a.lic" and it now needs to check-out a 3D model license, it will only try to check-out a floating 3D model license from the server machine associated with the "a.lic" license file.
+For example, if the Altia Design session found a floating altia_design feature license in a.lic and it now needs to check-out a 3D model license, it will only try to check-out a floating 3D model license from the server machine associated with the a.lic license file.
 If that machine does not have a 3D model license available, check-out will fail.
-Altia Design will not attempt to connect to the "b.lic" license server machine because it is already connected to the "a.lic" license server machine for the altia_design license.
+Altia Design will not attempt to connect to the b.lic floating license server machine because it is already connected to the a.lic floating license server machine for the altia_design license.
 It is a little different for DeepScreen license check-out because the check-out is from a different process (the code generator executable).
-So if it has no luck checking out a deepscreen feature from the license server machine identified in "a.lic", it should try "b.lic" and so on.
+If it has no luck checking out a DeepScreen feature from the license server machine identified in a.lic, it should try b.lic and so on.

-Toubleshooting: Does it seem like Altia Design is not finding the license file(s) in its "license" folder?
+Toubleshooting: What if Altia Design is not finding the license file(s) in its "license" folder?

 - Start regedit as Administrator (of course, be careful!).